 BSO Fire Rescue Cadets

 For young men and women considering a career in fire rescue and emergency services, the Cadet Program at BSO affords practical training and experience through education, community involvement and public service.
-Primarily geared to high school students, fire rescue cadet are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.
+Primarily geared to middle and high school students, fire rescue cadets are introduced to fire fighting and rescue techniques through a regimented course-of-instruction based on teamwork and responsibility.

 Emphasizing personal accountability, discipline and respect for chain-of-command, the program features training in fire suppression, first aid and CPR, apparatus use, emergency medical response, mitigation of hazardous materials and other areas.
 Cadets can experience the responsibilities of first responders through the Ride-Along program as they accompany fire fighters and paramedics on actual emergency calls.